 This highly selective and competitive program welcomed a cohort of 20 outstanding graduate students and postdoctoral fellows from across UBC.
-Representing disciplines including Medicine, Education, Forestry, Applied Sciences, Pharmaceutical Sciences, Arts, and more, each Fellow brought a unique perspective to the shared goal of increasing the societal impact of research.
+Representing disciplines including Medicine, Education, Land and Food, Applied Sciences, Pharmaceutical Sciences, Arts, and more, each Fellow brought a unique perspective to the shared goal of increasing the societal impact of research.

 Over the course of seven weeks, Fellows engaged in an immersive blend of in-person workshops, asynchronous learning, interdisciplinary collaboration, and mentorship.
 Together, they contributed more than 50 hours of rigorous, hands-on learning — all while responding to a real-world knowledge mobilization challenge identified by our community partner, Foundry BC.